 So that is a tiny little about me (and my family).
 There is more to say, but I will spare you for now.
 Honestly, I will be flattered if you read this far.
 Please, if you haven’t already had the chance, do take some time to look around… I would love to take you for a walk through the garden.

-Tania is currently enrolled in herbal studies at the American College of Healthcare Sciences and is a certified Washington State University Master Gardender.
+Tania recently completed a certificate in Natural Products Manufacturing through the American College of Healthcare Sciences in Portland, Oregon and is a certified WSU Master Gardener.